Possible superconductivity in multi-layer-graphene by application of a gate voltage: Results

-Furthermore, the effect of the gate voltage values on the temperature dependence of the resistance was investigated in detail.
-Figures ~\ref{RvsTVgS1} and ~\ref{RvsTVgS2} show the results measured for samples S1 and S2, respectively.
-In the case of sample S1, the temperature behavior of the value as well as the temperature dependence of the resistance $R(T)$ does not change significantly for $-40V > V_g > +60V$.
-At $V_g = -40~$V a small dip in $R(T)$ appears at $T \simeq 17~$K. For $V_g < -40V$ the small dip develops in a clear step at similar temperatures with less than 2~K transition width.
-The overall shape of these curves suggests the existence of a non-percolative superconducting transition, as the measured behavior with magnetic field also indicates.
-The curve obtained at $V_g = -60~$V with a drop at 15~K and an upturn below it are clear indications of a non-uniform channel with superconducting regions connected in series with normal ones in which partial charge localization effects occur.
-The clear asymmetric behavior of the resistance with $V_g$ is recognized also in Fig.~\ref{RvsTVgS1}.
+The effect of different gate voltages on the temperature dependence of the resistance was also investigated (see Figure~\ref{Fig5}) and the asymmetric behavior of the resistance with $V_g$ (see Figure~\ref{T-dep}) is recognized.
+The temperature dependence of the resistance does not change significantly for $-40V < V_g < +60$~V. The change in resistance produced at -20~V~$\le V_g \le 60~$V remains small (less than 5\%) and it is not monotonous, see Fig.~\ref{Fig5}.
+At $V_g=-40$~V a small dip appears at $T \simeq 17$~K. For $V_g < -40$~V the small dip develops in a clear step with less than 2~K transition width.
+The curve obtained at $V_g=-60$~V shows a drop of the resistance at 15~K and an upturn below it.
+This indicates the existence of a non-uniform channel with superconducting regions connected in series with normal ones.
+As shown in Figure~\ref{Fig5} for sample S1, the lower the gate voltage the clearer the transition.
+Note that the transition temperature does not change with the applied gate.
+This general behavior observed in all samples suggests that the increase in carrier density is not really triggering a superconducting transition but it enables a link between the already existent superconducting regions.
+This result would indicate that field-induced superconductivity should not be observed in single graphene or MLG samples without interfaces (or the regions where superconductivity is localized).

-The lower the bias voltage the clearer the transition triggered by the change in the carrier density.
-Note that the apparent transition temperature does not shift significantly with the applied bias voltage.
-The overall behavior of the resistance $R(T)$ with applied $V_g$ strongly resembles in several details the one obtained for ZrNCl flat thin film in Ref.~\onlinecite{ye09}, even in the obtained transition temperature.
-However, with one important difference, namely that in the multigraphene samples no superconducting percolating path is reached.
-We ascribe this behavior to the carrier inhomogeneities of the samples\cite{lu06}, a fact related to the large sensitivity of the carrier density of the graphite structure to defects and impurities.\cite{arn09}

-A similar, but not identical, behavior is obtained for sample S2, see Fig.~\ref{RvsTVgS2}.
-This sample shows already at $-20$~V applied bias voltage a clear step in the resistance starting at $\simeq 17~$K. At higher negative voltages, however, the resistance starts to show signs of a transition at higher temperatures.
-It is clear that the details of the effects observed by the applied electric field depend on the multigraphene sample, again an evidence for the role that inhomogeneities play in the observed phenomenon.